GoogleCloudPlatform/database-assessment/docs/user_guide/mysql/collection_scripts.md

 # Gather workload metadata

-The workload collection supports MySQL 12 and newer.
+The workload collection supports MySQL 5.6 and newer.
 Older versions of MySQL are not currently supported.
+MariaDB is also not currently supported with this version of the script.

 ## System environment